udo-munk/z80pack/picosim/rp2350/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

   ```C
       .baud_rate = 125 * 1000 * 1000 / 4  // 31250000 Hz
   ```
-  If you ask for 14000000, you'll actually get 12500000 Hz.
+  If you ask for 14,000,000 Hz, you'll actually get 12,500,000 Hz.
   The actual baud rate will be printed out if `USE_DBG_PRINTF` (see [Messages from the SD card driver](#messages-from-the-sd-card-driver)) is defined at compile time.
   The higher the baud rate, the faster the data transfer.
+  At the maximum `clk_peri` frequency on RP2040 of 133MHz, the maximum peak bit rate in master mode is 62.5Mbps.
-  However, the hardware might limit the usable baud rate.
+  However, the hardware (including the SD card) might limit the usable baud rate.
   See [Pull Up Resistors and other electrical considerations](#pull-up-resistors-and-other-electrical-considerations).
+* `spi_mode` 0, 1, 2, or 3.
+0 is the most common mode for SPI bus slave communication.
+This controls the Motorola SPI frame format CPOL, clock polarity; and CPHA, clock phase.
+SPI mode 0 (CPOL=0, CPHA=0) is the proper setting to control MMC/SDC, but mode 3 (CPOL=1, CPHA=1) also works as well in most cases[^6].
+Mode 3 can be around 15% faster than mode 0, probably due to quirks of the ARM PrimeCell Synchronous Serial Port in the RP2040.
 * `no_miso_gpio_pull_up` According to the standard, an SD card's DO MUST be pulled up (at least for the old MMC cards).
 However, it might be done externally.
 If `no_miso_gpio_pull_up` is false, the library will set the RP2040 GPIO internal pull up.
 * `set_drive_strength` Specifies whether or not to set the RP2040 GPIO pin drive strength.